Estádio das Amoreiras

 Estádio das Amoreiras, also known as Campo das Amoreiras, was a multi-use stadium in Lisbon, Portugal.
 It was used mostly for football matches and hosted the home games of S.L.
 Benfica.
 Opened in 1925, the stadium was able to hold 20,000 spectators.
 It was demolished in 1940 to make way for a freeway.
-Benfica would then move to Estádio do Campo Grande.
+Benfica then moved to Estádio do Campo Grande.